Winter Weather Advisory issued for Upper Tanana Valley and the Fortymile Country by NWS - NewsBreak

 Winter Weather Advisory issued for Upper Tanana Valley and the Fortymile Country by NWS

-Effective: 2021-10-12 02:54:00 AKDT Expires: 2021-10-12 22:00:00 AKDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Upper Tanana Valley and the Fortymile Country WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM AKDT THIS EVENING * WHAT...Snow expected.
+Effective: 2021-10-12 14:59:00 AKDT Expires: 2021-10-12 22:00:00 AKDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Upper Tanana Valley and the Fortymile Country WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM AKDT THIS EVENING * WHAT...Snow occuring.
 Plan on slippery road conditions.
-Total snow accumulations of 4 to 7 inches, are expected. * WHERE...Upper Tanana Valley and the Fortymile Country. * WHEN...10 PM today to 10 PM Tuesday. * ADDITIONAL DETAILS...Heaviest snow accumulations expected along the Alaskan Highway.
-Look for reduced visibilities at times.
+Storm total snow accumulations of 4 to 7 inches. * WHERE...Upper Tanana Valley and the Fortymile Country. * WHEN...10 PM today to 10 PM Tuesday. * ADDITIONAL DETAILS...Heaviest snow accumulations expected along the Alaskan Highway.
+Plan on slippery road conditions and reduced visibilities at times.
+Snow will taper off this evening, with another 1 to 2 inches inch of accumulation between now and 10 PM.
 PRECAUTIONARY/PREPAREDNESS ACTIONS A Winter Weather Advisory for snow means periods of snow will cause travel difficulties.
 The latest road conditions can be obtained by calling 5 1 1.alerts.weather.gov

 Comments / 0